All Episodes

 If you have any doubts, Jesus Christ is truth.

-Here you have this little man child with no experience worth talking about, lying about his resume, and they dare to criticize him to the work Jesus Christ did.
+Here you have this little man-child with no experience worth talking about, lying about his resume, and they dare to criticize him to the work Jesus Christ did.

-They certainly don't either, trust me on this.
+They certainly don't either.

 Exactly.

-I'm thinking this is a calculated event on in the Democrats' part.
+I'm thinking, and maybe I'm way off on this, I'm thinking this is a calculated event on the Democrats' part.

-I mean, they're so dumb that they they even pushed off and get people to believe that Katrina was Bush's.
+I mean, they're so dumb that they even pushed off and get people to believe that Katrina was Bush's.

-Wait a second, wait a second.
+Wait a second, wait a second, wait a second.

-I I need to ask you specifics.
+I need to ask you specifics.

-You're talking about the mortgage business, you're talking about Freddie Mac, Fran Freddie Mae, Fred Freddie Mac, Fannie Mae specifically, Lehman brothers, what of this are you saying is a calculated move by the Democrats to create panic in people's minds and blame it on Bush?
+What of this are you saying is a calculated move by the Democrats to create panic in people's minds and blame it on Bush?

 It was lousy registration.